 - 9% Vendors failing to understand my business needs

-The cloud-based contact center market is set to explode as decisionmakers realize the strategic benefits of cloud solutions over on-premises.
+The cloud-based contact center market is set to explode as decisionmakers realise the strategic benefits of cloud solutions over on-premises.

 Top Drivers for Moving to the Cloud